mercmobily/simpledblayer/README.md

 # Note: "SimpleDbLayer is not an ORM"

 SimpleDbLayer is exactly what it says: a (thin) database layer.
-Most of the other database libraries (such as the excellent [Waterline](https://github.com/balderdashy/waterline) work in such a way that they define an "Object type" (call it a model, or constructor function) and create objects of that "type": `var User = Waterline.Collection.extend({ name: { type: string } } ); var user = new User(); user.name = "tony"; user.save();`.
+Most of the other database libraries (such as the excellent [Waterline](https://github.com/balderdashy/waterline) work in such a way that they define an "Object type" (call it a model, or constructor function) and create objects of that "type":

+    // This is NOT how SimpleDbLayer works var User = Waterline.Collection.extend({ name: { type: string } } );
+    var user = new User();
+    user.name = "tony";
+    user.save();`.

 This is _not_ how SimpleDbLayer works: you don't define models, custom methods for specific models, etc. SimpleDbLayer is a _thin_ layer around database data.
 In SimpleDbLayer, each database table is mapped to a _plain database object_:

     // ...Include module, create database connection, etc.